wenakanew/wenakanew/README.md

 ### 🚀 Projects & Achievements

-- Winner of **Most Innovative Project** at Zetech’s Hack & Play session
+- Winner of **Most Innovative Project** at Zetech’s Hack & Play session.(twice)
-- Developed a **transport payment system** that integrates QR codes with M-Pesa
+- Developed a **transport payment system** that integrates QR codes with M-Pesa [GitHub](https://github.com/wenakanew/easy-transport-payments.git)
-- Active Microsoft Learn Student Ambassador — growing community & skills
+- AI-powered media intelligence agents that turn data into insights[GitHub](https://github.com/wenakanew/tunei-ai-pulse.git)
+- A web-based application that enables users to find vacant houses displayed on an interactive map [GitHub](https://github.com/wenakanew/house-rent.git)
+- Participated in the Huawei ICT Competition 2024-2025 and was among the few who reached the National level, Kenya.

 ---